About

 • Joined the party at The Future of Weak Memory 2024 workshop during POPL '24, sharing perspectives on navigating the challenges of weak memory persistency semantics validation.
 Explore the presentation slides and position paper here for more details.

 • Back in 2023, I had a blast at Schloss Dagstuhl, casually chatting about my exploration with a memory bus intercept gadget in validating weak memory persistency semantics.
-Check out the slides for a brief glimpse into the discussion: access them right here.
+Check out the slides for a brief glimpse into the discussion!
+Access them right here.